Johndelsin/customer-segmentation-marketing/README.md

 🎯 **Business Problem**

-The marketing team wants to improve campaign effectiveness by identifying distinct customer groups instead of sending generic promotions to all customers.
+Marketing teams often send the same promotional campaigns to all customers, which can reduce engagement and marketing efficiency.
+Customer segmentation helps businesses group customers with similar characteristics so that marketing strategies can be more targeted.

-This project applies unsupervised learning (K-Means clustering) to segment customers based on income and spending behavior.
+This project applies unsupervised machine learning techniques to segment customers based on demographic and spending behavior.

 📁 **Dataset**
-- Mall Customers dataset containing:
+The dataset contains information about mall customers, including:

 - Age
 - Gender
 - Annual Income (k$)
 - Spending Score (1–100)

+The **Spending Score** is a metric assigned by the mall based on customer purchasing behavior and spending patterns.

 🧠 **Methodology**
-- Selected features: Annual Income & Spending Score
+The following steps were performed in the analysis:

+1. Data inspection and quality checks
+2. Feature selection (Age, Income, Spending Score)
-- Scaled data using StandardScaler
+3. Feature scaling using StandardScaler
-- Used Elbow Method to determine optimal number of clusters
+4. Identification of optimal clusters using the Elbow Method
+5. Customer segmentation using multiple clustering algorithms:
-- Applied K-Means clustering
+  K-Means Clustering
+  Gaussian Mixture Models (GMM)
+  Hierarchical Clustering
+  DBSCAN
+6. Cluster evaluation using the Silhouette Score

 📈 **Results**
-The model identified 5 customer segments:
+The analysis identified five main customer segments based on income and spending behavior:

-- High Income – High Spending (Premium Customers)
+- High Income – High Spending
+  High-value customers who contribute significantly to revenue.

-- High Income – Low Spending (Upselling Opportunity)
+- High Income – Low Spending
+  Customers with strong purchasing power but lower engagement.

-- Low Income – High Spending (Value Loyal Customers)
+- Low Income – High Spending
+  Customers who actively purchase despite lower income levels.

-- Low Income – Low Spending (Low Engagement Segment)
+- Low Income – Low Spending
+  Price-sensitive customers with lower engagement.

-- Mid Income – Moderate Spending (Average Customers)
+- Moderate Income – Moderate Spending
+  Average customers representing a large portion of the customer base.

 📌 **Marketing Insights**
-- Customer segmentation enables:
+Customer segmentation allows businesses to design more effective marketing strategies, including:

 - Targeted marketing campaigns
 - Personalized promotions
-- Improved resource allocation
-- Higher engagement potential
+- Loyalty programs for high-value customers
+- Promotional strategies for price-sensitive segments

+These insights help improve customer engagement and marketing efficiency.

 🛠 **Tools Used**
 Python
 Pandas
+Scikit-learn
 Matplotlib
-Scikit-learn
+Seaborn
+Jupyter Notebook